 Oriana’s Notes

 Freeze: Let the eggless lemon cake cool completely.
-Wrap it up in 2 layers of plastic wrap, then with foil to avoid freezer burn.
-Then, place inside a large freezer Ziploc bag and freeze for up to 2 months.
+Wrap it in 2 layers of plastic wrap, then cover it with foil to prevent freezer burn.
+Then, place the mixture inside a large freezer Ziplock bag and freeze for up to 2 months.

 Ready to eat it?
 Thaw it overnight on the countertop before slicing and serving.